 Keeping the personal touch

 So what changes lie ahead for Biovian?
-“Certainly, our goal is to become the leading European player in the contract manufacturing of biologics.
+“Certainly, our goal is to become the leading global player in the contract manufacturing of biologics.
 At the same time, we want to keep our company culture alive.
 We believe that personal contact, friendliness, and responsibility are essential in customer relationships.
-This is something we will maintain,” Nieminen concluded.
+This is what we call Manufacturing Happiness,” Nieminen concluded.

 Learn more about Biovian’s expertise and how their one-stop-shop approach addresses current bottlenecks in GMP-compliant manufacturing of viruses and other biologics for gene therapy.